jeremyButtler/freezeTB/README.md

 - Taken from other sources:
   - files in freezeTBFiles
     - amrDb.tsv is the who 2023 catalog (converted)
-    - spoligo-lineages from TBProfiler
+    - spoligo-lineages.csv from TBProfiler
     - NC000962.fa and genes-NC000962.fa were from Genbank
       - also in benchmark as tbdb.fasta
     - miruTbl.tsv is the modified MIRU-VNTRU table from MIRUReader (github)
     - spoligo-spacers.fa were from a spoligotyping program on github (can not remember which one)
-    - mask.tsv and coords.tsv is unique to freezeTB
-  - minimap2 (MIT) binaries from
+  - minimap2 (MIT) window binarie compiled from [https://github.com/lh3/minimap2](
-    [https://github.com/lh3/minimap2](
      https://github.com/lh3/minimap2)
   - luaFilters in slidesAndWriting